niteshraj2310/Agroforestry/README.md

-## In my career as a lumberjack I cut down exactly 52,487 trees.
-I know because I kept a log.
+## So, I heard this pun about cows, but it’s kinda offensive so I won’t say it.
+I don’t want there to be any beef between us.